Green Waste and Food WASTE

 - Bokashi - an anaerobic composting process that ferments all food scraps, even meat and dairy.

-- Green Cone Digester - an outdoor digester that uses solar heat to break down all food scraps.
+- Solar Digesters - an in-ground digester that uses solar heat to break down all food scraps.

-- tree and hedge prunings up to 35mm in diameter
+- tree and hedge prunings up to 20 cm (8") in diameter

 - garden plants

 - trees (except Christmas trees, which are accepted in January each year)

 - Leafy Spurge

 For more information about invasive species, please click here.

 During the first few weeks of January you can drop off your tree or participate in a tree chipping event.
 This table outlines options available on the Sunshine Coast.